Dino11223567/node-vs-flask/README.md

 the other.
 I've commented out the similarities - in my mind - on the server file for the Node app.

 ## Running the Node server
+You can find how to set up the Node server below.

+### Setting up the environment

 ## Running the Flask server
+You can find how to set up the Flask server below.

+### Setting up the environment

 ## Comments/Issues
 I'd love to make this collaborative.
 If I've completely screwed something up, or you see something that I don't, let me know!